-For example, under this analysis, the Ninth Circuit's decision in Melton v.
+51 For example, under this analysis, the Ninth Circuit's decision in Melton v.
 Oy Nautor Ab should not stand given that the respondent in that case had assets in the district and it was unreasonable to compel the petitioner to travel to Finland to get paid.
-No. 97-15395, 1998 WL 613798, at 2-3 (9th Cir., 4 Sept.
+No. 97-15395, 1998 WL 613798, at 2-3 (9th Cir.
+4 Sep.
 1998).

-311 F.3d 488 at 498-501 (2d Cir.
+52 311 F.3d 488, 498-501 (2d Cir.
 2002).
+53 The term 'nearing term' has long sourced

-The term 'non-signatory' has long served as a useful shorthand reference to persons whose right or obligation to arbitrate may be problematic, even though the FAA provides for enforcement of an unsigned written provision to arbitrate. such as an exchange of telegrams, emails or sales forms.
+3 The term 'nonsignatory' has long served as a useful shorthand reference to persons whose right or obligation to arbitrate may be problematic, even though the FAA provides for enforcement of an unsigned written provision to arbitrate, such as an exchange of telegrams, emails or sales forms.
 Lack of signature does not in itself, however, taint an arbitration clause under the FAA.
 When enforcement under the New York Convention is in question, the issue becomes more complex.
 Some agreements to arbitration must be signed, while others need not be.
-The nub of discord centers on punctuation, with the focus of attention on the comma preceding the phrase 'signed by the parties' in Article II of the Convention.
+The nub of discord centres on punctuation, with the focus of attention on the comma preceding the phrase 'signed by parties' in Convention Art.
+II.
 Some courts interpret the signature requirement to apply only to the words 'an arbitration agreement' found just before the comma.
 Others apply the signature requirement to everything in the early part of the sentence, including reference to arbitral clauses in contracts.
 The answer may be significant where the Convention provides the only basis for federal courts to exercise jurisdiction.
-Se Kahn Lucas Lancaster v.
-Lark International Ltd, 186 F.3d 210 at 218 (2d Cir.
+See Kahn Lucas Lancaster v.
+Lark Int'l Ltd., 186 F.3d 210, 218 (2d Cir.
 1999) (finding that 'signed by the parties' applied to arbitral clauses encapsulated in broader contracts as well as separate arbitration agreements).